 Thank you to all who submitted proposals for Cannexus25.

-Submission Deadline: Friday, May 31, 2024 at 11:59 pm ET
+Submission Deadline: Monday, June 2, 2025, 11:59 pm ET

 CERIC invites individuals or organizations with an interest in presenting at the annual Cannexus conference to submit a brief session outline for consideration using the Proposal Form and encourages you to inform colleagues or students of this opportunity.

 Presenting at Cannexus provides you with an unmatched opportunity to exchange information and explore unique and effective approaches in the areas of career counselling and career and workforce development.
-The conference brings together 2,000 people across Canada and the world!
+The conference brings together close to 2,000 people across Canada and the world!

 Cannexus speakers are researchers and practitioners from universities, schools, community agencies, governments, private practices and corporations.
 We strongly encourage proposals from individuals from equity-deserving groups, including Indigenous, racialized, 2SLGBTQIA+ and people with disabilities.